 Script-based data collection can operate in either an “atomic” or “aggregate” mode.
-We refer to these modes as the collection types SCRIPT and BATCHSCRIPT.
+We refer to these modes as the collection types SCRIPT and BATCHSCRIPT respectively.

-In standard SCRIPT mode, the collection script is run for each of the datasource instances at each collection interval.
-Meaning: in a multi-instance datasource that has discovered 5 instances, the collection script will be run 5 times at every collection interval.
+In standard SCRIPT mode, the collection script is run for each of the DataSource instances at each collection interval.
+Meaning: for a multi-instance DataSource that has discovered five instances, the collection script will be run five times at every collection interval.
 Each of these data collection “tasks” is independent from one another.
 So the collection script would provide output along the lines of:

 key1: value1 key2: value2 key3: value3

-And then three datapoints would need be created: one to for each key-value pair.
+And then three datapoints would need be created: one for each key-value pair.

-With BATCHSCRIPT mode, the collection script is run only once per collection interval — regardless of how many instances have been discovered.
-This is much more efficient, especially when you have many instances from which you need to collect data.
+With BATCHSCRIPT mode, the collection script is run only once per collection interval, regardless of how many instances have been discovered.
+This is more efficient, especially when you have many instances from which you need to collect data.
 In this case, the collection script needs to provide output that looks like:

 instance1.key1: value1 instance1.key2: value2 instance1.key3: value3 instance2.key1: value1 instance2.key2: value2 instance2.key3: value3